SarathAdhi/Online_Poll_Creator_Blockchain/README.md

 # Online Voting/Poll creator.
 All the details and informations are completed stored in the Blockchain.
-Create your Poll and pay the fees using the Rinkeby testnet itself for free.
+Create your Poll and pay the fees using the Sepolia testnet itself for free.

 # Tech Stack